-That the Board approve the eleven contracts for legal, engineering, financial, strategic and water conservation services needing to be in place by July 1, 2011.
+That the Board Policy Committee recommend Board approval of the eleven contracts for legal, engineering, financial, strategic and water conservation services needing to be in place by July 1, 2011.

 Legal, strategic, financial, and engineering consultants provide professional services critical to BAWSCA's work in achieving the agency's goals and addressing issues related to the Water System Improvement Program (WSIP), the implementation of the new Water Supply Agreement, and implementing water conservation assistance programs.